waqardongre/tdmdjangoherokuapi/README.md

 ## 3D Models Manager

-    This web application is developed on Angular 7.3.1 and Django 4.0.6(Django Rest framework 3.13.1) in which we can upload and view 3D models saved in .glb and .fbx format which are exported from Blender and 3ds MAX like Apps and also available on Sketchfab.com like websites.
+    This web application is developed on Angular 7.3.1 and Django 4.0.6(Django Rest framework 3.13.1) in which we can upload and view 3D models saved in only .glb format which are exported from Blender and 3ds MAX like Apps and also available to download on Sketchfab.com like websites.

     Both front end and backend is developed following best practices.